 UC Berkeley offers at least 560 sustainability courses.
 There are courses on the list from more than 45 different departments, including Civil and Environmental Engineering, Environmental Science, Policy, and Management (ESPM), and Geography.
 Almost one-third of Berkeley undergraduates take at least one course focused on sustainability.

-UC Berkeley also offers a wide range of related degree programs -- over 25 undergraduate programs related to the environment or sustainability and almost 30 graduate degree programs, with almost 20 minors.
-The campus supports a large number of research centers related to the environment and sustainability.
+UC Berkeley also offers a wide range of related degree programs, including almost 30 graduate degree programs, over 25 undergraduate programs, and almost 20 minors.
+Students working towards these credentials find additional intellectual camaraderie in Berkeley’s many research centers related to the environment and sustainability.